Fact-checked by the SnapMessages editorial team

 What Does Each App Cost, and What Do You Get Free?

-Both Calm and Headspace are priced at $69.99 per year as of mid-2025, making cost a non-factor in the decision.
+Both Calm and Headspace are priced at $69.99 per year, making cost a non-factor in the decision.
 The real difference is what each app gives you before you pay.

 Family and Student Plans

-Headspace’s family plan covers up to 6 accounts at $99.99 per year — a strong value for households.
+Headspace’s family plan covers up to 6 accounts at $99.99 per year, a strong value for households.
 Calm’s family plan also covers up to 6 members at the same price point.
-Headspace additionally offers a discounted student rate and provides free access to healthcare providers through its Headspace for Work program, a meaningful differentiator if your employer or insurer offers it.
+Headspace offers a discounted student rate and provides free access to healthcare providers through its Headspace for Work program, a meaningful differentiator if your employer or insurer offers it.

 | Feature | Calm | Headspace |